openedx/docs.openedx.org/source/documentors/quick_starts/quick_start_add_doc.rst

    #.
 Optionally, add a longer description.

    #.
-Click :guilabel:`Propose new file` to save these changes to your branch.
+Click :guilabel:`Propose new file` to save these changes to your fork.

 GitHub then creates a *fork* of the repository that belongs to your account.
 A fork is a complete copy of the repository, plus your changes.
 For more information, see `Github Forks`_.